 201 Contemporary Astronomy.
 F, alternate years, core.
 An introduction to modern astronomy and astrophysics for students concentrating in the area of science and mathematics.
 Major topics include the nature of stars and galaxies, the physical processes occurring in various celestial objects, and the current cosmological theories.
 Lectures, laboratory exercises, and observing projects.
 Prerequisites: Mathematics 161 and one course in college physics other than 110 or 111.
-Mr. H. Van Till.
+Not offered 1990-91.